marythought/portfolio/README.md

 ## Description

 **Project Portfolio** This is a Rails app designed to showcase my work as a web developer.
 Features Remote JavaScript on the project CRUD (for admin) and view (for visitors) actions.
+Since first launching this site I have upgraded it from Rails 4 to Rails 5.3, including adding Action Storage for uploadable project images.

 ## Usage